-As Melbourne’s west continues to experience unprecedented population growth, green spaces can be few and far between in fast-growing urban areas, in particular, Melbourne’s western suburbs experience less rainfall than any other parts of Melbourne making it more susceptible to pollution, heat stress and pressure on the environment.
+As Melbourne’s west continues to experience unprecedented population growth, green spaces can be few and far between in fast-growing urban areas.
+Melbourne’s western suburbs experience less rainfall than any other parts of Melbourne, making it more susceptible to pollution, heat stress and pressure on the environment.

 With the ultimate vision to become Australia’s Healthiest Community, the estate by Victoria Investments and Properties (VIP) and Mirvac has planted over 6,000 mature trees to-date and each home within Woodlea is strategically positioned within 200 metres of a beautifully landscaped park, allowing a space to play, exercise, relax or just to connect with nature.

 Inclusive of all-abilities, each of Woodlea’s existing parks (10 in total) include areas for sensory play, such as working with sand, water and sound, and a variety of accessible play equipment.
 There are areas for active play that encourages movement and physical activity with the inclusion of spaces to climb, balance and enjoy ball sports, while designated areas for ‘quiet time’ provide a place of refuge away from sensory overload.

 Research and evidence on the connection between nature and health by Parks Victoria and the school of Health and Social Development of Deakin University found that people living more than one kilometre away from green space have higher odds of experiencing stress than those living less than 300 metres from a green space.

 The research also found that residents in neighbourhoods containing more than 20 per cent green space were significantly more likely both to walk and to participate in moderate to vigorous physical activities at least weekly.

 Woodlea Project Director, Matthew Dean, said Woodlea’s vision is to become Australia’s healthiest community with hopes to lift the benchmark for what is expected within master-planned estates.